ultralightbeam/project-2_CNNs-on-traffic-signs/writeup_template.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code can be found in cell 30 of notebook.
 Below we show charts of top-5 prediction probabilities, and claim the  test images are classified by our model extremely confidently.
+These results can also be found in notebook as inline print.

 For the first image (speed limit of 30km/h image), the model is very confident of its decision.
 The top five soft max probabilities were